rmi7/crypto-gcm/README.md

 If you forget to call `cg.destroy()` and `cg` goes out of scope, the saved encryption key inside `cg` would still reference itself, and so will not be set for garbage collection, leading to a memory leak.

-Since we are using a `WeakMap`, each dictionary entry of `cg` inside the `WeakMap` does not hold a reference to itself, so in the above situation, there would be no more references to the kg instance, and so the entry would be set for garbage collection, preventing a memory leak of the private key if you forget to call `cg.destroy()`.
+Since we are using a `WeakMap`, each dictionary entry of `cg` inside the `WeakMap` does not hold a reference to itself, so in the above situation, there would be no more references to the `cg` instance, and so the entry would be set for garbage collection, and be removed, preventing a memory leak of the private key if you forget to call `cg.destroy()`.

 ## Usage